 But honestly, if there’s an acting MVP for T2, it really is Schwarzenegger.
 The Terminator is the role that made Arnie a star, no doubt because it plays to his strengths (literally) as a physically imposing presence.
 This time around, however, the character’s transition into a protagonist means that the Austrian Oak is able to break out his oft-overlooked comedic talents, as well.

 T2 is at times a surprisingly funny film, and much of this comes from the brilliant deadpan delivery by Schwarzenegger (“He’ll live” after shooting out a security guards knee caps?
 Priceless).
 But most importantly of all, Arnie can be as stiff as he likes without breaking character, leaving the *ahem* heavy lifting to his co-stars when it comes to the capital ‘A’ acting.
 Truly, it’s the role he was born to play.

 2. It’s got amazing visual effects

-True, some of the other effects in the film haven’t aged kindly: the nuclear blast dream sequence – whilst reportedly considered one of the most accurate depictions of such a catastrophe ever committed to screen – is slightly undermined by the fact it clearly uses model cars.
+True, some of the other effects in the film haven’t aged kindly.
+The nuclear blast dream sequence – despite reportedly being considered one of the most accurate depictions of such a catastrophe ever committed to screen – is slightly undermined by the fact it clearly uses model cars.
+Heck, even some of the liquid metal CGI now looks a bit ropey by modern standards.

-And granted, even some of the liquid metal CGInow looks a bit ropey by modern standards, but these are ultimately minor quibblesfor the true movie fan, and for the most part, you’ll still be as blown away by the effects in T2 today as you were watching it 25 years ago.
+But these are ultimately minor quibbles, and for the most part, you’ll still be as blown away by the effects in T2 today as you were 25 years ago.

 1. It’s got incredible action sequences

-Yeah, it’s pretty safe to say T2 has got the action side of things covered just fine.
+So, yeah, it’s pretty safe to say T2 has the action side of things covered just fine.